p6vanhevel/pauls-food-blog/src/content/fish-and-chips.md

 draft: false
 ---

+> **A fish and chips recipe.** Recipe top of page for the best experience.
+No advertisements.
+No long scroll.
+No food or personal history, guaranteed.

 ## John's World Famous Fish & Chips ##

 _By John VanHevel_
+_Interviewed & Written by Paul VanHevel_

 **Prep Time:** 10 Minutes
 **Cook Time:** 20 Minutes